 This museum unflinchingly confronts bigotry and racism.
 One of the most affecting sections covers the Holocaust, with film footage of deportations and concentration camps.
-As you enter, you're issued a "passport" bearing the name of a child whose life was dramatically changed by the Nazis; as you go through the exhibit, you learn the fate of that child.
+Upon entering, you are issued a "passport" bearing the name of a child whose life was dramatically changed by the Nazis; as you go through the exhibit, you learn the fate of that child.
 An exhibit called "Anne: The Life and Legacy of Anne Frank," brings her story to life through immersive environments, multimedia presentations, and interesting artifacts.
-Simon Wiesenthal's Vienna office, set exactly as the famous "Nazi hunter" had it while performing his research that brought more than 1,000 war criminals to justice.
+Simon Wiesenthal's Vienna office is set exactly as the famous "Nazi hunter" had it while performing his research that brought more than 1,000 war criminals to justice.

-Although every exhibit may not be appropriate for children, school tours regularly visit the museum.
-Plan to spend at least three hours touring the museum; making a reservation, wise at all times, is especially recommended for Friday, Sunday, and holiday visits.
+Plan to spend at least three hours touring the museum; making a reservation is especially recommended for Friday, Sunday, and holiday visits.